Looks like your cart is empty. Compare Travel Backpacks

 With the Outbreaker, we aimed to provide plenty of organization while giving you the flexibility to pack how you want.

-Let’s walk through the Outbreaker’s pockets with a few ideas for what to pack where.
+Let’s walk through the Outbreaker’s pockets and features with a few ideas for what to pack where.

 The main compartment (above, right) is wide open for you to pack your clothes and shoes however you like.
 The front panel of the bag opens like a suitcase giving you the full depth of the Outbreaker to pack your clothes.